typelead/eta/docs/source/privacy-policy.rst

-The Etlas build tool does not track metrics of its own and sends the metrics stored by the Eta compiler along with a uniquely identifier for the user's system to the Eta telemetry server, only if the user had decided to opt-in - a preference stored in the user's [Etlas config file](http://eta-lang.org/docs/html/faq.html#opt-in-telemetry).
+The Etlas build tool does not track metrics of its own and sends the metrics stored by the Eta compiler along with a uniquely identifier for the user's system to the Eta telemetry server, only if the user had decided to opt-in - a preference stored in the user's `Etlas config file <http://eta-lang.org/docs/html/faq.html#opt-in-telemetry>`_.
 All the requests to the telemetry server are logged and retained by
 TypeLead, Inc.

 This is a sample of the request log stored on the telemetry server, sent by the Etlas